fenago/tableau-server/md/server/tsm maintenance - Tableau.md

 Metadata API and access [Tableau Catalog]{.VariablesDM_catalog}.

-Running this command stops and starts some services used by [Tableau Server]{.VariablesProductName}, which causes certain functionality, such as Recommendations, to be temporarily unavailable to your users.
+Running this command stops and starts some services used by [Tableau Server], which causes certain functionality, such as Recommendations, to be temporarily unavailable to your users.

 <div>